 Rick Rubin, who had worked with Slayer, Beastie Boys and LL Cool J, produced the Toxicity album.
 Speaking with Rolling Stone about "Chop Suey," he said: "It's an unusual song because the verse is so frantic.
 The style is so broken up and unusual.
 It's both difficult to sing and arguably difficult to listen to, but then the chorus is this big, soaring, emotional, surging, beautiful thing.
 And then it's got this incredible bridge:

 Father, father, father, do you commend my spirit?

 It's just real heavy, biblical and grand.
 It's so unusual that it goes between these crazy rhythmic explosive verses into this emotional, anthemic ending."

-This was climbing the charts when it was silenced by the events of September 11, 2001.
-Just about every radio station pulled this from their playlists in an effort to be as sensitive as possible after the tragedy.
-Even though the song had nothing to do with terrorism, it was considered much too aggressive.
+"Chop Suey" was climbing the charts when it was silenced by the events of September 11, 2001.
+Just about every radio station pulled it from their playlists in an effort to be as sensitive as possible after the tragedy.
+Even though the song had nothing to do with terrorism, it was considered far too aggressive.
 The line "I cry when angels deserve to die" was a little too heavy for most program directors and listeners at that moment.
 When things settled down, the song returned to the airwaves pretty much where it left off, since there weren't many songs released in the weeks after 9/11.